-Working together to improve school attendance including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns.
-Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children missing education.
+- Working together to improve school attendance including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns. - Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children missing education. - General information and advice for schools can be found in the Government's Missing Children and Adults strategy.